Shaymaxo/Capstone-2-Springboard/README.md

 - Explore time-based or behavioral features (e.g., IP-to-location matching, login frequency)
 - Evaluate ensemble methods like stacking or voting classifiers
 - Improve runtime and scalability with LightGBM or other gradient boosting methods

 ---

+## 🖥️ Capstone Presentation

+A 20-minute slide presentation summarizing this project has been completed and presented to the mentor.

+- 📁 File Name: `Capstone_Final_Slides`
+- 🗓️ Status: ✅ Presented and feedback incorporated
+- 🎯 Content Covered:
+  - Project overview and business impact
+  - Dataset characteristics and class imbalance challenge
+  - Feature engineering and SMOTE
+  - Model selection and evaluation
+  - Final recommendations and insights
+  - Limitations and next steps

+---